 British trial lawyer Frank Morison intended to write a book disproving the resurrection of Jesus Christ.
 He conducted intensive research, gathered historical evidence, and worked devotedly at his task.
 Finally, his intellect and work brought him to the unavoidable conclusion that Jesus had risen from the dead!
 He became a Christian.

-Josh McDowell and Don Stewart ask on page 150 of their book entitled Answers to Tough Questions, “If it is mere “blind faith” that the Christian exercises, why are so many learned men and women still becoming believers by way of the exercise of their intellects?”
+On page 150 of Answers to Tough Questions, another book co-authored by Josh McDowell, he and Don Stewart ask, “If it is mere “blind faith” that the Christian exercises, why are so many learned men and women still becoming believers by way of the exercise of their intellects?”
+Subsequently, they state on the same page,

 The choice to become a Christian should be made after proper reflection.
 It should be considered and evaluated before a commitment is made.
 A person needs to understand what he is doing before he becomes a Christian.
 Those who encourage conversion through Jesus Christ, based upon an emotional appeal or through some process of manipulation, are not being biblical.